apostrophecms/public-demo/README.md

 APOS_BUNDLE_ANALYZER=1 node app @apostrophecms/asset:build
 ```

 This will display a visualization in your browser.

-As of this writing, we are not optimizing the webpack build for production, so expect to see big numbers.
+Bear in mind that the admin UI bundle is only ever present for logged-in users, generally those with editing privileges and not the general public.